SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is documentation for a fork of Unreal Engine 4 which builds upon the last version of the [community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
 - Support for the **latest/final version of UE4 (4.27.2)**.
 - Support for **ES3 shaders (WebGL 2)**.
-- Support for a **more recent version of [emscripten](https://emscripten.org/)** (will try to keep this up to date).
+- Support for a **more recent version of [emscripten](https://emscripten.org/)** (emscripten is used to compile UE to run in the browser - will try to keep this reasonably up to date).
 - A number of other features and improvements (see below).

 Also available is an **alternative branch with UE 4.24.3 using ES2 shaders (WebGL 1)** for those who wish to remain on that version.

 _NOTE: To access the [fork](https://github.com/SpeculativeCoder/UnrealEngine) and the associated [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues?q=) and [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions?discussions_q=) sections you need your GitHub linked to your [Epic Games Account](https://www.epicgames.com/account/connected) or you will see [404 errors](https://github.com/UnrealEngineHTML5/Documentation/issues/12#issuecomment-597729773)._

-Packaged HTML5 projects work best in Firefox or Chrome-based browsers on Windows 10/11.
-They also seem to work for now in Firefox, Safari and Chrome-based browsers on MacOS.
-Mobile is experimental (only tested on iPhone, though).
+Packaged HTML5 projects work best in Firefox or Chrome-based browsers on Windows.
+They also seem to work for now in Safari, Firefox and Chrome-based browsers on MacOS.
+Mobile is experimental (only Safari iPhone is tested).

-Development and packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is done on Windows 10 (but 11 should also be OK).
+Development (i.e. building and using this fork of Unreal Editor) and packaging of HTML5 projects is done on Windows.

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress

 ### Other Features / Improvements

 - Added [**experimental mobile support**](Features/Feature-MobileSupport.md) with ASTC texture compression and some basic touch input support.
-You should package to both HTML5 and HTML5 (ASTC) targets to the same location and the web page will automatically try to use ASTC when ran on a mobile device.
+You can package to both HTML5 and HTML5 (ASTC) targets to the same location and the web page will automatically try to use ASTC when ran on a mobile device.
 - Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 - Added [**Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization**](Features/Feature-WebPageTemplateCustomization.md) options to allow easier configuration of the packaged HTML5 web page.
 You can also provide **About HTML** which will appear in a dialog popup when the user clicks the About button - this can be useful to easily include extra information about your packaged application without having to modify the web page template files yourself.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to easily select different maps and/or modes etc.